Josef-A-Puckl/jxExtYoutube/README.md

 # jxExtYoutube

-**Extension Module for Embedded Youtube Videos**
+**Extension Module for Embedded Youtube and Vimeo Videos**

-This module allows to define the settings for all embedded YouTube video, like
+This module allows to define the settings for all embedded YouTube and Vimeo videos, like

 - video size
 - video quality
 - auto repeat
-- reuse of choosen shop language
+- reuse of chosen shop language
 - subtitles
 - no cookies
 - etc.